< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 As far as intellectual property went, that was covered in the "Patents & Copyrights Clause" of the main text of the Constitution, which empowered Congress to "promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries."

 * The US Constitution was a landmark in the evolution of democracy, in general distilling much of the best of Enlightenment thinking.
 It was, however, a practical document, with major compromises -- most notably, carve-outs to accommodate if not endorse slavery in American states that kept slaves -- and was, of necessity, a brief and general document.
-It invoked broad principles, but what would they amount to in practice?
+It invoked broad principles, but what did they amount to in practice?
 The document had to be read as a whole, and its elements balanced against each other.

-The emergency powers of the government sometimes overrode the Bill of Rights, most notably during the US Civil War, World War I, and World War II, with freedom of expression suppressed in the name of national security.
+The emergency powers of the government would sometimes override the Bill of Rights, most notably during the US Civil War, World War I, and World War II, with freedom of expression suppressed in the name of national security.
 The legal baseline was established by the "Espionage Act of 1917", which followed up earlier legislation, to establish harsh penalties for spying.
 A follow-up "Sedition Act of 1918" prohibited publishing subversive literature, or otherwise attempting to subvert the government.
 A number of cases followed, most notably the 1919 case of SCHENCK V. UNITED STATES, in which the Supreme Court upheld a conviction for distributing flyers protesting America's World War I draft law, Justice Oliver Wendell Holmes argued: "The most stringent protection of free speech would not protect a man in falsely shouting fire in a theatre, and causing a panic."

-The Sedition Act was repealed in 1920, though the Espionage Act survives today, and has been amended several times.
+The Sedition Act was repealed in 1920, though the Espionage Act survives today, having been amended several times.
 Holmes would later backtrack on his comment: was distributing leaflets protesting the draft like shouting FIRE in a theater?
 Few would say so now.
 Nonetheless, his basic principle still stands and remains relevant: nobody has the right to shout FIRE in a crowded theater -- or declare there is no fire when there is; or tell people they are safer remaining seated; or direct them to a locked door; or encourage people to set fires in theaters.
 In short, free speech does not imply a right to spread malicious disinformation.

-BACK_TO_TOP* The collision between information technology and data rights began with the telephone.
-There had been legal questions following the invention of modern lock technology during the 19th century, with the courts concluding -- though the decision is very hard to trace back -- that a suspect could be legally compelled to hand over the key to a strongbox, but could not, by the 5th Amendment, be legally compelled to reveal the combination of a safe, because that was private information.
-That wasn't so much of a concession, however, because the authorities could legally bust open a safe if they wanted to.
+* The collision between evolving information technology and data rights began with the invention of the telephone.
+Legal questions had arisen following the invention of modern lock technology during the 19th century, with the courts concluding -- though the decision is very hard to trace back -- that a suspect could be legally compelled to hand over the key to a strongbox, but could not, by the 5th Amendment, be legally compelled to reveal the combination of a safe, because that was private information.
+That wasn't much of a concession, however, because the authorities could legally break open a safe if they wanted to.
+The invention of the telegraph in the 19th century also hadn't really affected the laws much; the telegraph was, legally speaking, not much different from traditional mails, just faster.

-Wiretaps were used almost from the beginning of the telephone era, with the invention of audio recording systems making them much more practical.
 In the 1920s, during Prohibition in the USA, a number of bootleggers were arrested on the basis of wiretaps, who then challenged the constitutionality of their convictions.
-In the 1925 case of OLMSTEAD V. UNITED STATES -- Roy Olmstead being a bootlegger -- the Supreme Court judged that wiretaps were constitutional, and more significantly that a warrant wasn't needed.
-That was overturned in the 1967 case of KATZ V. UNITED STATES -- Charles Katz being a citizen of Los Angeles who was into illegal gambling -- with the Supreme Court deciding that a warrant was needed for a wiretap after all.
+In the 1925 case of OLMSTEAD V. UNITED STATES -- Roy Olmstead being a bootlegger -- the Supreme Court judged that wiretaps were constitutional and that they didn't need a warrant.

-KATZ V. USA was limited, in that it only covered normal criminal investigations of American citizens.
-Warrantless wiretaps for national-security purposes still took place -- but they would factor into the most famous case of a leak of secret information in US history.
 In June 1971, THE NEW YORK TIMES started to publish THE PENTAGON PAPERS, which were extracts from a Pentagon study on the origins of the Vietnam War that outlined deceptions by the government.
 Other major newspapers also began to publish the materials.
-They had been leaked by Daniel Ellsberg, a Pentagon employee who had worked on the original study.
+They had been leaked by Daniel Ellsberg, a Pentagon employee who had worked on the study.
+President Richard Nixon hadn't wanted to make a fuss about the leak, since the papers only discussed actions of the previous Kennedy and Johnson Administrations; however, Nixon was persuaded that the leak set a dangerous precedent, and so he attempted to block continued publication.

-President Richard Nixon hadn't wanted to make a fuss about the PENTAGON PAPERS, since they only discussed actions of the previous Kennedy and Johnson Administrations.
-However, Nixon was persuaded that the leak set a dangerous precedent, and so attempted to block continued publication.
 That was a mistake, since the Supreme Court, standing with the 1st Amendment, judged in favor of publication.
 Ellsberg freely surrendered to the authorities in 1971, saying he was "prepared to answer to all the consequences of this decision."
 He was charged under the Espionage Act and went to court in 1973.
 The case was dismissed, after the emergence of evidence that the White House had illegally wiretapped Ellsberg's phone, and even broken into the office of his psychiatrist.

 That wasn't the Nixon Administration's only demonstration of excessive enthusiasm for spying on American citizens.
 Such abuses led to reconsideration of the loopholes in the wiretap law, leading in 1978 to the landmark "Foreign Intelligence Surveillance Act (FISA)."
-FISA specified that non-criminal surveillance could only be performed for collecting foreign intelligence or foreign counter-intelligence; and that a secret "Foreign Intelligence Surveillance Court (FISC)" be established to issue warrants for wiretaps.
-Its purview would later be expanded to physical searches and planting tracer devices.
-The FISC, more generally called the "FISA Court", has 11 judges, all appointed by the Chief Justice of the Supreme Court for 7-year terms.
-Its deliberations are, of necessity, secret.
+FISA specified that:

-Data security became increasingly important.
+In an increasingly troublesome environment, data security became increasingly important.
 Digital data can be encrypted with a number of schemes, all of which use a secret "key" to fold, transform, and shuffle data.
 Traditionally, digital ciphers were "symmetric", in that the same key would be used to both encrypt and decrypt a message.
 However, a symmetric-key encryption scheme was not particularly useful for the internet, at least not in itself, since users doing business on the internet would have to distribute their keys far and wide, and they would inevitably be compromised.

 The solution was the development of "public-key encryption", in which a user would have both a "public key" and a "private key".
 The public key could be published without restraint; it could be used to encrypt messages, but it could not decrypt them again.
 They only way they could be decrypted was by the user's private key, which was kept secret.
 Public-key encryption was very computing-intensive and not so secure in itself, so it was only used to encrypt keys for more powerful and convenient symmetric ciphers -- a scheme known as "hybrid encryption".
 The technology was promoted by its inventors through a crypto company named "RSA Data Security INC".
-There was also a push to develop crypto technology that could validate documents, using "digital signatures", or validate websites, using a certification scheme named "certs".
+There was also a push to develop crypto technology that could validate documents, using "digital signatures"; or validate websites, using a certification scheme known as "certs".

 There was nothing secret about any of this crypto technology, meaning there was little control over its spread.
 In the late 1980s, a crypto geek named Phil Zimmermann came up with a crypto software package named "Pretty Good Privacy (PGP)".
 PGP imitated the public-key encryption technology of RSA, with hybrid encryption provided using a number of available symmetric ciphers.

-Zimmermann was ready to go with PGP in 1991, but he was confronted with two legal obstacles: one being that RSA INC owned and protected the patent on public-key encryption -- the other being that the US government was becoming aware of the potential for trouble in wide distribution of strong encryption, and so took a dim view of Zimmermann's activities.
-By 1996, he had come to an understanding with RSA INC, and the government had acquired some muddled understanding of the public need for strong encryption.
+Zimmermann was ready to go with PGP in 1991, but he was confronted with two legal obstacles: one being that RSA INC owned and protected the patent on public-key encryption; the other being that the US government was becoming aware of the potential for trouble in the wide distribution of strong encryption, and so took a dim view of Zimmermann's activities.
+By 1996, he had come to an understanding with RSA INC, and the government had acquired some understanding of the public need for strong encryption.

 The US government mandated the use of Clipper and Capstone for its own use, and pressured companies doing business with the government to do the same.
-There was some basis for a private key escrow system; it would provide insurance for an organization in case a private key was lost, or an angry employee left a company and didn't bother to pass the key on to anyone.
+There was some valid basis for a private key escrow system; it would provide insurance for an organization in case a private key was lost, or an angry employee left a company and didn't bother to pass the key on to anyone.
 However, critics suggested that the government's desire to escrow cipher keys had about the same level of logic and desireability as would a government effort to escrow keys to the doors of all the homes of citizens.

 Not surprisingly, the government was the only entity in favor of the scheme.
 The industry response was overwhelmingly negative -- one protest being that the Clipper Chip would make US products unattractive to foreign buyers, who would not like the US government having a "back door" into their communications.
 By 1996, the Clipper Chip had been effectively abandoned.